racheljewell/FireDocker/README.md

 You will need to install [Docker](https://www.docker.com/get-started/)

-FireDocker can be run on Linux, MacOS, or on Windows with WSL.
-It can simply be run as described below on Linux or MacOS.
-To run on Windows, follow these instructions to set up WSL:
+FireDocker can be run on Linux, MacOS, or on Windows with Windows Subsystem for Linux (WSL).
+For Linux/MaxOS, skip to How to Clone.
+Follow the below instructions to set up WSL2 on Windows.

+### Windows Setup

+Further documentation can be found [here](https://learn.microsoft.com/en-us/windows/wsl/install).

 1. Install WSL: